WVSports - Honesty and trust are key for WVU and Brown in recruiting

 Honesty and trust are key for WVU and Brown in recruiting

-West Virginia head coach Nea Brown keeps it simple when it comes to recruiting.
+West Virginia head coach Neal Brown keeps it simple when it comes to recruiting.

 Brown, who just wrapped up his fifth season atop the Mountaineers football program, makes sure that he has honest conversations with recruits and is unabashedly himself at all times.
 Now that approach won’t be for everyone, but Brown has discovered over time that it works far more often than not.